 How You Can Help The Millions Missing Worldwide

-We would be lost and hopeless if not for the able bodied supporters who take our place at these rallies and make some noise for those of us too ill to do it ourselves.
+Although May 12 is ME Awareness Day, a global day of "Millions Missing" protests and demonstrations by people with ME, their carers, family and friends, many patients are too ill to leave their beds and would be lost and hopeless if not for the able bodied supporters who take their places at these rallies and make some noise for those of us too ill to do it ourselves.

-I have recently been asked by a few people how they could practically help our cause.
-I will attempt to list some ideas and links to other initiatives that would greatly benefit from any support you can give.
+I have recently been asked by a few healthy friends how they could practically help our cause.
+So in this post I will list some ideas and links to other initiatives that would greatly benefit from any support you can give.

 Practical Ways You Can Help People With ME

 Learn More About The Illness On Your Own

 • Read the International Consensus Criteria and share it online

 • Read content written by the ME community on: Instagram | Twitter | Facebook and this excellent piece called "This Could Happen To You".

 Go blue for ME: Turn your home, street or local square blue for ME during a busy period.
 Use blue lights, blue hair, blue balloons, put up posters, host a cake sale, hand out leaflets and spread the word

 Complete a charity walk/run with friends or colleagues in aid of ME research

 Create a poster or display in a public area (supermarket, hospital, doctors waiting room, library, sports club or lido, your lunch room or elevator at work, etc)